paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

+#### Change of Name
+“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 #### Transfer of Functions
 Office of Surgeon General abolished by section 3 of 1966 Reorg.
 Plan No. 3 eff.
 June 25, 1966, 31 F.R.
 8855, 80 Stat.
 1610, and functions thereof transferred to Secretary of Health, Education, and Welfare by section 1 of 1966 Reorg.
 Plan.
 No. 3, set out as a note under [section 202 of this title](./chapter-6a-public-health-service.md#section-202).
-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.
 Office of Surgeon General reestablished within the Office of the Assistant Secretary for Health, see Notice of Department of Health and Human Services, Office of the Assistant Secretary for Health, Mar.
 30, 1987, 52 F.R.
 11754.

 <a id="section-1593-to-1593d"></a>